 Note: Database norms were mean centered.

 these analyses yielded signiﬁcant two-way interactions between LSA and FSG at low COS (b = 5.590, p = 0.013) and high COS (b = -7.514, p < 0.001), with no signiﬁcant two-way interaction being found at average COS (b = -0.962, p = 0.489).
-Staying consistent with the process used in Experiment One, a second set of simple slopes were then calculated for low, average, and high levels of LSA at the low and high levels of COS, so as to assess how FSG eﬀects recall at varying levels of both COS and LSA.
+Staying consistent with the process used in Experiment One, a second set of simple slopes were then calculated for low, average, and high levels of LSA at the low and high levels of COS, so as to assess how FSG affected recall at varying levels of both COS and LSA.
 In contrast to previous findings, when both COS and LSA were low, FSG did not predict recall (b = 0.087, p = 0.881).
 At low COS and average LSA, FSG increased in strength, and became a signiﬁcant predictor (b = 1.213, p < 0.001).
 Finally, at low COS and high LSA, FSG increased further as a predictor (b = 2.339, p < 0.001).
 Figure 7 displays simple slopes graphs for the three-way interaction when predicting recall.
 The observed interaction follows a trend opposite of that in Experiment One.
 Instead of the competitive

-relationship observed previously, LSA and FSG were complimentary and increased
+relationship observed previously for low COS, LSA and FSG were complimentary and increased

 Figure 7.
 Simple slopes graph displaying the slope of FSG when predicting participant recall at low, average, and high LSA split by low, average, and high COS.
 All variables were mean centered.

-together at low COS, but became increasingly competitive as levels of semantics were increased.
+together.
+As COS increased FSG and LSA became competitive, which was the opposite of Experiment One.
 As such, at high COS and low LSA, FSG was a signiﬁcant predictor (b = 3.900, p < 0.001).
 FSG weakened when LSA increased to average levels, (b = 1.606, p < 0.001), and continued to weaken further when both COS and LSA were high, with FSG decreasing further as a predictor of recall (b = 0.872, p < 0.001).
-The bottom left ﬁgure indicates the counterbalancing eﬀect of high COS levels of LSA and FSG, while the top left ﬁgure displays the complementary eﬀects where LSA and FSG increase together as predictors of recall at low COS levels.
+The bottom left ﬁgure indicates the counterbalancing eﬀect of high COS levels of LSA and FSG, while the top left ﬁgure displays the complementary eﬀects where LSA and FSG increased together as predictors of recall at low COS levels.

-Single Word Norms.
+Extension to Single Word Norms.
 The final group of analyses examined the effects of single word norms on recall and judgments and whether interaction findings from Experiment One would replicate after controlling for single word norms.
 These analyses were conducted using an expanded dataset which combined data collected across both experiments.

 Single word norms were placed into one of three categories.
 Frequency (measured with SUBTLEX) and word length were used as measures of lexical information.
 Age of acquisition, valence, familiarity, concreteness, and imageability were classified as rated properties.
 Orthographic and phonographic neighborhoods, cue and target set sizes, feature set size, and cosine connectedness were grouped together as neighborhood connections.